zkLinkProtocol/zklink-starknet-contracts/docs/setup_environment.md

 curl --proto '=https' --tlsv1.2 -sSf https://docs.swmansion.com/scarb/install.sh | sh -s -- -v 2.3.1
 ```

-**If you need upgrade, just run the instllation scripts with new version again, and checkout to the newest tag, and rebuild the project.**
+**If you need upgrade, just run the installation scripts with new version again, and checkout to the newest tag, and rebuild the project.**

 After that, open a new shell and check that the following command returns a version number: